-An NSF funded Partnership between the International Technology and Engineering Educators Association and Hofstra University (NSF 1923552)
+An NSF funded Partnership between the International Technology and Engineering Educators Association, Hofstra and North Carolina State Universitiesy (CNS 1923552, 2318343)

 The Project

-(Exploring Computation Integrated into Technology and Engineering) is a NSF-funded partnership between Hofstra University and ITEEA to develop a Diverse, Equitable and Inclusive (DEI) professional development program to help prepare the nation’s high school Technology and Engineering teachers to teach a College Board Advanced Placement level one-year Computer Science Principles (AP-CSP) course in a manner that offers opportunities for under-served and under-represented populations.
+(Exploring Computation Integrated into Technology and Engineeringis an NSF-funded partnership (led by the International Technology and Engineering Educators Association (ITEEA) in conjunction with Hofstra and North Carolina State universities to develop a professional development and implementation support program to help prepare the nation’s high school Technology and Engineering teachers to teach a College Board Advanced Placement level one-year Computer Science Principles (AP- CSP) course.

-has enhanced the Beauty and Joy of Computing (BJC) AP-CSP approved curriculum by the addition of computer control and robotic activities based on real-world hands-on problem-solving challenges.
-The resulting BJC-T&E AP-CSP curriculum aims to increase student engagement and is better suited to the design-based approach used by Technology and Engineering and many other STEM teachers.
+has enhanced the Beauty and Joy of Computing (BJC) AP-CSP endorsed curriculum by the addition of computer control and robotic activities based on real-world hands-on problem-solving challenges.
+The resulting ITEEA AP-CSP by Design curriculum aims to increase student engagement and is better suited to the design-based approach used by Technology and Engineering and many other STEM teachers.
 This course combines STEM and Computer Science to prepare students for careers in the fastest-growing job sector in the US!

 ExCITE